Loading lesson…

 A good rep can, in one breath at the start of the call, say: 'Before we dive in, I saw you raised your Series B last quarter, you're hiring three Account Executives, and your CEO posted last week about scaling outbound — is that the context for why you wanted to talk?'
 That sentence shifts the entire dynamic.
 You're now a peer, not a vendor.
 AI did the prep.
 You did the human part.

-What is the core idea behind "Discovery Call Prep: How To Walk In Already 70% Done"?
+What is the main idea of "Discovery Call Prep: How To Walk In Already 70% Done"?

-Which best describes the scope of "Discovery Call Prep: How To Walk In Already 70% Done"?
+Which action would help you apply "Discovery Call Prep: How To Walk In Already 70% Done" responsibly?